michaelnisi/troubled/data/posts/2018/cloudkit.md

   "path": "2018/02"
 }

-[CloudKit](https://developer.apple.com/icloud/cloudkit/) is Apple’s cloud backend service and application development framework for structured data.
-CloudKit lets developers leverage Apple’s vast infrastructure, employing [Cassandra](http://cassandra.apache.org/) as storage layer, basically for free, given you have a developer account, of course.
+[CloudKit](https://developer.apple.com/icloud/cloudkit/) is Apple’s cloud backend service and application development framework for structured storage.
+CloudKit lets developers leverage Apple’s vast infrastructure basically for free, given you have a developer account, of course.

 But wait, how much exactly does it cost?

 > Simply put: you're not going to be paying for CloudKit.
 Period.
 —[@guilhermerambo](https://medium.com/@guilhermerambo/synchronizing-data-with-cloudkit-94c6246a3fda).

 Selling many device types to its customers, who often own more than one Apple device, the company must provide a somewhat integrated user experience across macOS, iOS, watchOS, and tvOS.
-They can impossibly rely on their developer community alone, to get sync right, a fairly complex and repetitive problem, for each and every app.
+They can impossibly rely on their developer community alone, to get sync right, an infamously hard and repetitive problem, for each and every app.

-Apple has been treading a path for data synchronization: implementing, dog-fooding, and iterating on ways to store ([CloudKit](https://developer.apple.com/documentation/cloudkit)) and manage ([CloudKit Dashboard](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/EditingSchemesUsingCloudKitDashboard/EditingSchemesUsingCloudKitDashboard.html))—a topic on its own—structured data for mobile applications, making sync easier, not trivial, of course, that’s impossible, but manageable, even pleasant.
-If CloudKit is ready for production apps like [iCloud Drive](https://www.apple.com/lae/icloud/icloud-drive/), [Photos](https://www.apple.com/ios/photos/), and Notes; chances are it might be ready for your app as well.
+Apple has been treading a path for data synchronization: implementing, dog-fooding, and iterating on ways to store ([CloudKit](https://developer.apple.com/documentation/cloudkit)) and manage ([CloudKit Dashboard](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/EditingSchemesUsingCloudKitDashboard/EditingSchemesUsingCloudKitDashboard.html))—a topic on its own—structured data for mobile applications, making sync easier, not trivial, of course, but manageable, even pleasant.
+If CloudKit is ready for production with apps like [iCloud Drive](https://www.apple.com/lae/icloud/icloud-drive/), [Photos](https://www.apple.com/ios/photos/), and Notes, chances are, it’s ready for my puny app.

-> CloudKit currently scales to hundreds of millions of users.
+**CloudKit currently scales to hundreds of millions of users**

-This a quoute from a paper Apple just released, [CloudKit: Structured Storage for Mobile Applications](http://www.vldb.org/pvldb/vol11/p540-shraer.pdf), which I have to go read now, before I can continue writing.
+To quote Apple’s own hot take on CloudKit, a paper they just released, [CloudKit: Structured Storage for Mobile Applications](http://www.vldb.org/pvldb/vol11/p540-shraer.pdf), which I should read now.

+📖📚👓

+I love that the CloudKit stack employs two [Apache](http://apache.org/) projects, [Cassandra](http://cassandra.apache.org/) as storage layer and [Solr](http://lucene.apache.org/solr/) for indexing.

+**Local storage is your job**

 [Maintaining a local cache of CloudKit Records](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/MaintainingaLocalCacheofCloudKitRecords/MaintainingaLocalCacheofCloudKitRecords.html#//apple_ref/doc/uid/TP40014987-CH12-SW1) is well documented, I won’t go into details here, but I will try to provide a conceptual overview and point out stepping stones, I found implementing sync with CloudKit.

-**The CloudKit framework implements an iCloud client for structured data**

 The CloudKit framework implements an iCloud client for structured data, decoupling local and remote data structures, while providing efficient diffing between the two.
 Local storage is left to us, its users.